 The following requirements must be satisfied to qualify for compensation for missed connection:

-- You missed your connecting flight because your original flight was delayed, canceled, or denied boarding (due to overbooking).
+- You missed your connecting flight because your original or previous flight was a delayed flight, canceled, or denied boarding (due to overbooking).
+Delays on the previous flight can impact your eligibility for compensation for the missed connection.

-- You missed your connection because of an issue that was the airline’s responsibility.
-This might be due to operational problems, technological difficulties, or other factors under the airline’s control.
+- You missed your connection because of an issue that was the airline’s responsibility, such as operational problems, technological difficulties, or other factors under the airline’s control.

 - The flight departed from the European Union territory (provided by any airline) or landed in the European Union (provided by the airline company that is headquartered within the European Union).